 - 1 For more information on the "public support" test, see IRS Publication 557: Tax Exempt Status for Your Organization. - 2 Fee simple: The broadest claim to property someone can have, where the property is not burdened by alternative claims of ownership or undue restrictions.
 Black's Law Dictionary (11th ed.
 2019).
 Most private land in Hawai'i is sold in fee-simple.
 Notable exceptions include, for example, Kamehameha Schools/Bishop Estate's long-term leases of residential and agricultural property the length of the leases vary, but can be very long. - 3 An endowment usually is perpetual.
-The land trust will deposit a donor's cash gift in a conservatively invested fund that generates annual income used to fund the land trust's work to manage the land or monitor the conservation easement. - 4 Fair market value: "The price that a seller is willing to accept and a buyer is willing to pay on the open market..."
+The land trust will deposit a donor's cash gift in a conservatively invested fund that generates annual income used to fund the land trust's work to manage the land or monitor the conservation easement. - 4 Fair market value: "The price that a seller is willing to accept and a buyer is willing to pay on the open market...."

 Black's Law Dictionary (11th ed.
 2019).
 As a practical matter, a licensed appraiser usually determines the "fair market value" of land in conservation transactions in a formal appraisal report. - 5 Appraisal: The determination, usually in the form of a report, of what the fair value of a property is.
 Black's Law Dictionary (11th ed.
 2019).
-As used in this guide, an "appraisal" refers to an appraisal report prepared a licensed an appraiser. - 6 The amount had been up to 10% or \$6.8 million, whichever was lower.
+As used in this guide, an "appraisal" refers to an appraisal report prepared a licensed an appraiser. - The amount had been up to 10% or \$6.8 million, whichever was lower.
 However, during the 2020 COVID-19 session, the Legislature amended the law to decrease the amount to 10% or \$5.1 million, whichever is lower.
 2020 Act 9 (SB126 CD1).
 Prior to this 2020 amendment, the Legislature had set a \$5.1 million "spending ceiling" for the program in the annual budgeting process which was lower than the pre-2020 \$6.8 million minimum going into the fund.
-Over a number of years, this resulted in a large unspent amount to build up the LLCP special fund that program staff were unable to access for the grant application process, exposing the unspent amount to raids in times of economic crisis. - 7 Revised Charter of Honolulu, Section 9-204 and codified in the Revised Ordinances of Honolulu Chapter 6, Article IX, Section 9-204. - 8 Charter of the County of Maui, Article 9, Section 9-19 and the Maui County Code, Article 3, Section 88. - 9 Hawai'i County Charter, Article 10, Section 10-15 and the Hawai'i County Code, Article 42, Section 2-214.1. - 10 Kaua'i County Charter, Article 19, Section 19.15 and the Kaua'i County Code, Chapter 6, Article 14 - 11 In accordance with American Society for Testing and Materials (ASTM) Standard E1527-13. - 12 In an exception to this general rule, The Trust for Public Land agreed to hold/own a conservation easement over the Ka 'Iwi Coast Mauka Lands owned by the Ka 'Iwi Coalition under Livable Hawai'i Kai Hui.
+Over a number of years, this resulted in a large unspent amount to build up the LLCP special fund that program staff were unable to access for the grant application process, exposing the unspent amount to raids in times of economic crisis. - 7 Revised Charter of Honolulu, Section 9-204 and codified in the Revised Ordinances of Honolulu Chapter 6, Article IX, Section 9-204. - 8 Charter of the County of Maui, Article 9, Section 9-19 and the Maui County Code, Article 3, Section 88. - 9 Hawai'i County Charter, Article 10, Section 10-15 and the Hawai'i County Code, Article 42, Section 2-214.1. - 10 Kaua'i County Charter, Article 19, Section 19.15 and the Kaua'i County Code, Chapter 6, Article 14 - 11 In accordance with American Society for Testing and Materials (ASTM) Standard E1527-13.